CommandersAct/vue-tag-commander/README.md

 # vue-tag-commander

-This service lets you integrate Tag Commander in your vue applications easily.
+This service lets you integrate Tag Commander in your Vue applications easily.
 - [Official website](https://www.commandersact.com/fr/produits/tagcommander/)

+This documentation is specific to the Vue wrapper.
+You should read the documentation about [Tag Commander](https://community.commandersact.com/tagcommander/) first for the concepts

 ## Features

- - Automatic page tracking
+ - automatic page tracking
- - Event catching
+ - event trigger
- - Multiple containers
+ - multiple containers

 ## Installation and Quick Start
 The quick start is designed to give you a simple, working example for the most common usage scenario.
 There are numerous other ways to configure and use this library as explained in the documentation.